 It’s almost Christmas break, what do you have planned with the kids?

-This recipe, like all my recipes is super easy, fun and cheap to make.
+This recipe for rice krispy treats, like all my recipes is super easy, fun and cheap to make.
 I get most ingredients at our local Tesco store but for items like the triangle cookie cutter, straight pretzels or cake pop sticks depending on what you want to use for your version, I got from Amazon UK super cheap.

 The kids love attempting to draw with frosting and actually are getting pretty good at it with all the practice from our sugar cookie decorating fest we do each year.
 Of course, who doesn’t like doing the sprinkles too.
 Can you see a pattern on some tree baubles?
 You can bet my son did those!
 Loves a good pattern in line.